layaxx/spkatt/README.md

 # Speaker Attribution in Parliamentary Debates (GePaDe-SpkAtt)

-This repository contains the data and supplementary materials for the anonymous paper submission to LREC-COLING-2024:
+This repository contains the data and supplementary materials for the paper:

 ### Out of the mouths of MPs:
 ### Speaker Attribution in Parliamentary Debates

+(to be published at LREC-COLING-2024)

 ### Content of this repository: